Automated Annotation of Shearographic Measurements Enabling Weakly Supervised Defect Detection: Abstract

-\begin{abstract*} Shearography is an interferometric technique sensitive to surface displacement gradients, providing high sensitivity for detecting subsurface defects in safety-critical components.
+{Shearography is an interferometric technique sensitive to surface displacement gradients, providing high sensitivity for detecting subsurface defects in safety-critical components.
 A key limitation to industrial adoption is the lack of high-quality annotated datasets, since manual labeling remains labor-intensive, subjective, and difficult to standardize.
-We introduce an automated workflow that generates defect annotations from shearography measurements using deep learning, producing high-resolution segmentation and bounding-box labels.
-Evaluation against expert-labeled data demonstrates sufficient accuracy to enable weakly supervised training, reducing manual effort and supporting scalable dataset creation for robust defect detection. \end{abstract*}
+We present an automated labeling pipeline that generates candidate defect bounding boxes with Grounded DINO, refines them using SAM masks, and exports YOLO-format labels for downstream detector training.
+Quantitative evaluation shows the generated boxes are suitable for weakly supervised learning, while high-resolution masks provide qualitative visualization.
+This approach reduces manual effort and supports scalable dataset creation for robust industrial defect detection.}